 .
-For additional support, fill out the support request form
+Additional resources are listed below.
+If you need assistance, fill out the support request form

 TABLE OF CONTENTS

 The directory is the place on your computer that is the home for R; therefore, this is where R is saving files and also where R is looking for files.
 Because R might be using a folder buried deep in your computer’s hard drive, there are two ways of finding and setting your working directory.
 First, you can use getwd() to find the current directory and setwd() to set the directory to a different path.
 NOTE: need to use the forward (/) instead of the backward slash (\) for directory paths in R.